Sanctuary Sussi & Chuma | Livingstone (Victoria Falls)

 24-hour Security, Bar, Internet Access (Complimentary), Laundry Service (Complimentary), Mobile Connectivity, Pool, Private Vehicle Available, Restaurant, Spa

-Air Conditioning, Balcony / Deck, Bath, Complementary Wi-Fi, Dressing Gowns, En-Suite, Fan, Fridge, Hair Dryer, Internet Access (Complimentary), Laundry Service (Complimentary), Mini Bar, Mosquito Nets, Private Pool / Jacuzzi, Safe, Shower, Verandah
+Air Conditioning, Balcony / Deck, Bath, Complimentary Wi-Fi, Dressing Gowns, En-Suite, Fan, Fridge, Hair Dryer, Internet Access (Complimentary), Laundry Service (Complimentary), Mini Bar, Mosquito Nets, Private Pool / Jacuzzi, Safe, Shower, Verandah

 Airport Shuttle (Complimentary), Babysitting Service, Credit Card, Room Service